University Catalog

 POLS 2311.
 GOVERNMENT OF THE UNITED STATES.
 3 Hours.
 (TCCN = GOVT 2305)

 (GOVT 2305).
-The constitution and government of the United States.
+The Constitution and government of the United States.
 The organization, procedures, and duties of the branches of the government, together with their accomplishments and defects.

 POLS 2312.
 STATE AND LOCAL GOVERNMENT.
 3 Hours.
 (TCCN = GOVT 2306)

 (GOVT 2306).
-The principles and organization of American state, county, and municipal government, together with current problems and the constitution and government of Texas.
+The principles and organization of American state, county, and municipal government, together with current problems and the Constitution and government of Texas.

 POLS 3301.
-INTRODUCTION TO GLOBAL ISSUES.
+INTRO POL RES.
 3 Hours.

 POLS 3302.
-INTRODUCTION TO INTERNATIONAL RELATIONS.
+POL SOC IN UK.
 3 Hours.

 POLS 3303.
-INTRODUCTION TO PUBLIC ADMINISTRATION.
+BUREAUCRATIC POLITICS.
 3 Hours.

 POLS 3304.
 INTRODUCTION TO COMPARATIVE POLITICS.
 3 Hours.

 Cross-national and cross-cultural comparisons of political systems.
 Institutional structure, political process, dynamics of change, and ideology.
+Prerequisite: POLS 2311 and POLS 2312.

 POLS 3305.
 GOVERNMENT IN URBAN AMERICA.
 3 Hours.